Apache Wars: Geronimo campaign

 The Territory of New Mexico is a very nice place never no Winter and lots of Gold and Silver Mines all around but for all that it is a disagreeable place on account of so many Indians.
 I like it first rate and I think as soon as my five years are up I will go bak [sic] to Old New Jersey but not today.
 My name isn't Charley Winters no more since i shot that man at Jefferson Barracks when he tried to get away from me.
 My Captain at time told me to take the name of his son who died and so my name since then is Charles H. Wood.
 I will now close and hope that you will soon write and let me know how you are getting along.
 Give my best regards to all and to yourself and oblige.The Army imprisoned Geronimo and many other Apache men, including some of the local Apache scouts, then they transported them to the East as prisoners of war.
 They held them at Fort Pickens and Fort Marion in Florida.
 Northerners vacationing in St. Augustine, where Fort Marion was located, included teachers and missionaries, who became interested in the Apache prisoners.
 Volunteers participated in teaching the Apache to speak and write English, about Christian religion and elements of American culture.
 Many citizens raised funds to send nearly 20 of the younger male prisoners to college after they were released from detainment.
 Most attended Hampton Agricultural and Industrial School, a historically black college.
 Many Apache died in the prisons.
 Later, Apache children were taken to the Carlisle Indian Industrial School in Pennsylvania, where fifty of them died.
 Eventually, after 26 years, the Apache in Florida were released to return to the Southwest, but Geronimo was sent to Fort Sill, Oklahoma, where he died.

 Post-1887 period

 Despite the surrender of Geronimo and his followers in 1886, Apache warriors continued warfare against Americans and Mexicans.
 U.S. forces went on search and destroy missions against the small war parties, using tactics including solar signaling, wire telegraph, joint American and Mexican intelligence sharing, allied Indian Scouts, and local quick reaction posse groups.
-Though several resistance groups holding out in the Sierra Madre mountains with sightings ranging from the 1952 all the way to 2017 with some possible sightings from local ranchers, hikers, or explorers.